lewagon/dotfiles/01-Ruby/01-Programming-basics/02-Age-in-days/README.md

 ## Further suggestions & resources

-- You may want to use the [Date class](http://www.ruby-doc.org/stdlib-2.2.0/libdoc/date/rdoc/Date.html), that we load in our file with the line `require 'date'`
+- You may want to use the [Date class](http://www.ruby-doc.org/stdlib-2.2.0/libdoc/date/rdoc/Date.html), which we load into our file using the line `require 'date'`
 - Use the interactive ruby console (IRB) to experiment.
-- As you can see from the given code, ruby uses the `puts` method to output values (show you things!) on the terminal.
+- As you can see from the given code, ruby uses the `puts` method to output values (show you things!) to the terminal.

 ## Key learning points